-The timetable is unique to each student and there is always scope for students to discuss with the Director of Studies or their Deputy and parents to adapt the number of hours of study for each subject.
+The timetable is unique to each student and there is always scope for students to discuss with the Academic Adviser and parents to adapt the number of hours of study for each subject.

 The template for study is usually 4 hours per week per subject.
 However, this will vary between 3-5 hours depending on the ability of a student in any particular subject.